 Filtering and what it does

-- Mailchannels is a Cloud-based mail filter.
+- MailChannels is DreamHost's Cloud-based mail filter.
 It accepts and evaluates mail, adds a specific header for spam messages, then relays messages to MX servers.